Configure player

 Because it's so complicated, he really encouraged you to actually draw a map of the projects and how they're organized over your storage.
 Again, not only in terms of their organized, how the user sees it, but more importantly, how they're organized in terms of the storage so that you get the performance expectations that you have.

+When you get to this level, this is again where it tends to get kind of hard.
+Merging the needs of sharing material and the needs of being able to get performance can be rather complicated.
+Again, you're dealing with multiple dimensions of hierarchy here that need to be factored in.
 And it's one of the things that can really help you over time is making sure that from the get-go as you're planning that you can think about putting together a consistent structure for all your projects.
 And I'll show you in a moment a very simplified example of this.
 But you really want to look at organizing your projects by performance types, by the kind of material you have, so that you have the ability later to go back in and apply the affinities that you may want to apply so you can make performance adjustments.
+You may find I'm getting more and more users, the performance is going down, I need to add storage, but if you didn't organize the material well to begin with, you're going to find you have to back it all off, put it back on and restructure it and that will take you down potentially for a few days.
+Thank you.

-The advantage of that is that you'll find again the requirements for audio and the requirements for video in terms of speed, in terms of the amount of data that's moving are pretty different.
+The advantage of that is that you'll find, again, the requirements for audio and the requirements for video in terms of speed, in terms of the amount of data that's moving are pretty different.
 And you may be able to organize your storage appropriately to be able to give you much better performance.
-The good news is that if you look at organizing your projects this way from the get-go, you can reorganize your storage separately from this because the users don't need to know how your storage is organized.
+The good news is that if you look at organizing your projects this way from the get-go, you can reorganize your storage separately from this, because the users don't need to know how your storage is organized.

-As far as, you know, for Final Cut, for example, you may want to look if you've got a really big project that you're dealing with multiple people that you actually find ways to break it into sub-projects.
+As far as, you know, for Final Cut, for example, you may want to look if you've got a really big project that you're dealing with multiple people, that you actually find ways to break it into sub-projects.
 In the film industry, they usually do 20-minute reels, for example.
 You know, you don't do the whole, you know, two-hour movie.
+It's actually done in 20 minutes at a time, you know, little segments.
+You can actually break up your project into this, and it makes it a lot easier to work with.
+And in the case of Final Cut, it's actually pretty easy to create a master project that brings all the pieces together.

-There are some media management tools that are out there, but most tools that exist today, you know, don't handle concurrent modification.
-So, you know, there's a lot of things that you might expect from, you know, source code or, you know, software development, you know, multiple person projects.
-The multiple person project model has been very hard to get to without something like a SAN where, you know, this large media actually can be shared in a real way.
+You want to think about and watch out for that multiple users shouldn't be modifying the actual same files.
+From a developer perspective, this is something that certainly we're used to in terms of CVS and other kinds of tools and facilities.
+There's not a lot of that kind of facilities right now in the media space.
+There are some media management tools that are out there.
+But most tools that exist today don't handle concurrent modification, merging, and other kinds of things that you might expect from source code or software development, multiple person projects.
+The multiple person project model has been very hard to get to without something like a SAN where this large media actually can be shared in a real way.
+So this is an area where there's weakness in this particular area, where I think there's also a lot of opportunity.

-Something like Final Cut Pro or Logic or, you know, the various, you know, DAWs and other, you know, digital audio workstations, other things.
-Most of them are, you know, non-destructive editors.
+But you want to think about how to structure and organize things to avoid these kinds of collisions.
+Usually for media files, this isn't a problem.
+Something like Final Cut Pro or Logic or the various DAWs and other digital audio workstations, other things, most of them are non-destructive editors.
 The media itself tends to get modified rarely, if ever.
-It's usually what gets modified is the project files and the, you know, corresponding render files and things that are done.
-So, the good news is you probably don't have to worry too much about people modifying the same media files usually.
-But you need to think about it.
+It's usually what gets modified is the project files and the corresponding render files and things that are done.
+So the good news is you probably don't have to worry too much about people modifying the same media files usually, but you need to think about it.

 I mentioned early on that it's really important to consider making sure that you use a central directory service in terms of dealing with multiple users.
 I want to reiterate that again.
 It's one of those things that if you don't think about that up front, it will bite you.
 You'll come back later and you'll go, oops, yep, you were right.
 You need to think about that.
 The other is making sure that you can do that organization up front to enable the storage tuning later down the road.
 Two really important things that require some forethought.